 The main psychological model that informs my work is Transactional Analysis.
 This is a flexible model combining a range of useful approaches - including cognitive behavioural-style techniques - with depth-psychotherapy, creating space for deeper emotional transformation.
 I believe in using a range of tools and insights to support individuals to flourish.
 For instance, I often draw on mindfulness theory and practice in therapy sessions, which I’ve explored as part of my parallel career in the helping professions and as a wellbeing trainer.

-I currently offer therapy at a practice in Wilmslow, as well as outdoor therapy in the Bollington area.
+I currently offer therapy at a practice in Macclesfield, as well as outdoor therapy in the Bollington area.
 I am interested in how our relationship with nature can support us to make sense of our internal landscape and understand our interconnectedness with our environment and with the people around us.
 When working outdoors the therapy can take the form of simply walking and talking, sometimes we may find a space and settle there, perhaps for the whole session.
 At other times we may explore more focused exercises.
 The pacing is co-created.
 You do not have to be particularly fit or outdoorsy to benefit from outdoor therapy or you may prefer an indoor setting; I can accommodate both.